 - 4.15.
 It is difficult to put a firm figure on levels of input from road imported crushed rock as the amount brought in will depend largely on market demand/supply.
 The 2014 AM survey indicated that approximately 260,000 tonnes of crushed rock were imported by road from Somerset.
 The 2019 AM survey indicates a decrease in the level of imports, with between 115,000 and 144,000 tonnes of crushed rock being imported from Somerset.
 Since the Hamworthy Depot was not in operation, this indicates that all was imported by road. - 4.16.
 There are no planning restrictions on the amount that can enter Dorset this way.
-The Somerset Local Aggregate Assessment Sixth Edition, incorporating data from 2017 to 2019, notes that the county had estimated permitted reserves for crushed rock at the end of 2019 of approximately 363.7 mt, which is estimated to last for 27.1 years.
+The Somerset Local Aggregate Assessment Seventh Edition, data to 2021, incorporating data from 2020 2021, notes that the county had estimated permitted reserves for crushed rock at the end of 2019 of approximately 334.1 mt, giving an estimated landbank of approximately 25 years.
 Given that it is likely that Somerset will maintain its production of crushed rock and provided the demand exists in Dorset, it is expected that road imports will continue at levels dictated by the market.